Difference between the A plus 220-1101 and A plus 220-1001 exams

 The release date for these two exams was April 21, 2022.

 Are you studying for the A+ Exams?
 If so, check out our free A+ Study guide for exams 220-1101 and 220-1102, it covers every last A+ 1001 & 1002 exam objective as well as all the sub-objectives.

 Five Steps to the CompTIA A+ Exam

-This a six-page white paper explaining the CompTIA A+ exam in detail.
+This is a white paper explaining the CompTIA A+ exam in detail.
 Click on the link 5 Steps to A+ Certification Success.
 Under “Preferred Certification Track” select your exam.